pluralsight/guides/in-review/interesting-apis/reactive-analytics-using-keen-io-and-actioncable-in-rails-5/article.md

 </div>
 ```
 The view contains a simple bootstrap header and a few columns with <code>id</code>.
-The div tags with id  <code>chart-wrapper</code> , <code>pie-wrapper</code> and <code>total-wrapper</code>  are going to be used as a reference for putting the analytics elements into the document.
+The div tags with id  <code>chart-wrapper</code>, <code>pie-wrapper</code>, and <code>total-wrapper</code> are going to be used as references for putting the analytics elements into the document.

 ### Implementing reactivity
- Reactive analytics means that the visualization of the data is going to change automatically as you change the data in Keen.IO without the need to restart the page.
-Ruby on Rails 5 make this easy by introducing  [ActionCable](https://github.com/rails/rails/tree/master/actioncable).
+ Reactive analytics means that our data visualization strategy will change automatically (without refreshing the page) as the data in Keen.IO changes.
+Ruby on Rails 5 make this easy through  [ActionCable](https://github.com/rails/rails/tree/master/actioncable).
 ActionCable is a Rails 5 module that introduces an API for working with [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) in Ruby on Rails.

  The first step is to generate a channel.
 In your terminal, execute:
  ```bash